Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented SandCentipede enemy
 - Added canBeHit() function to the Monster class
 - Merged the frozen and stunned monster in the player attacking code into one if statement
+- !Added new underEnemy flag to the _Tile_ struct.
+This is needed to seamlessly integrate enemies that can travle through other enemies, but not through each other.
+Essentially, it becomes a multi-layered ground where one layer is for creatures that can travel underground and the other for everything else.
+The SandCentipede uses this so that there are no weird conflicts with other weapon attack patterns/bomb usage.